planetar/toko_upload/README.md

 - it will automatically (try to) flash itself with the content of a file "firmware.bin" if it finds such a file at the root of the sd-card at boot.
 - it is ready to export the sc-card via usb to the print host where that is availabel at /media/usb0 You may have to prime the printer flashing an \_USB-style of firmware so the sharing of the sd-card works as this is crucial to make the upload work
+### mosquitto and the power switch
+Ok, I lied.
+It's not three boxes but four or maybe even five. #4 being a tasmota-enabled remote controlled power switch and #5 a mosquitto server on some host which allows to control the power switch.
+As it is the script assumes that the power switch that trns on the printer is reachable via mqtt and that the mosquitto host requires authorization.
+So it supplies a user and password with that call.

 ### Install usbmount on the print host
 ```